-This unit builds on AL1002W/AL1702W, the basic introduction to biblical Greek, and introduces more advanced level grammar and vocabulary using a translation-based method (selections from Mark, Romans and Revelation).
-Students are introduced to the principles of textual criticism.
+This unit builds on AL 1002W, a basic introduction to biblical Greek, and introduces more advanced level grammar and vocabulary using a translation-based method (selections from Mark, Romans and Revelation).
+Students are introduced to principles of textual criticism.

 Unit code: AL1012W